TV censor Ofcom will not be investigating complaints about sexy outfits worn by Britain's Got Talent judges

 A complainant wrote:

-don't find this funny or not funny.
+though I don't find this funny or not funny.
 I find the poster very inappropriate for a public space where children, young teenagers and older people walk past.
-Most people won't make the connection to masturbating and ejaculation, but I did and I found it
+Most people won't make the connection to masturbating and ejaculation, but I did and

-directed to an adult audience, however the Board agreed that the image of a bear would be attractive to children.
-The Board noted that the Bear is not actually doing anything wrong and noted that there is no nudity and no evidence of any inappropriate
+movie is directed to an adult audience, however the Board agreed that the image of a bear would be attractive to children.
+The Board noted that the Bear is not actually doing anything wrong and noted that there is no nudity and no evidence of any

 Based on the above, the Board determined that the advertisement did not breach Section 2.4 of the Code.